 Clear (and clean!) those sex toys and make some room on your nightstand for a new stack of reading material.
-We’ve rounded up a list of some of our favorite books (and novels, and poetry, and essays) that can help free your mind of the harness that might have been holding you back these past few months.*All summaries are provided by the publisher or bookseller, unless otherwise noted.
+We’ve rounded up a list of some of our favorite books, novels, poetry, essays, and anthologies.
+From LGBTQ re-eduction to politics, we like to keep our bookshelves interesting and ever-growing.

 by Maggie Nelson